-Secondly, I’m biased in favour of my coaching, which clients have described as life-changing.
+Secondly, I’m biased in favour of my financial coaching.

-Thirdly, I’m shamelessly biased in favour of my coaching clients and make absolutely no apologies for that.
+Thirdly, I’m shamelessly biased in favour of my financial coaching clients and make absolutely no apology for that.
 Once you are on the team, I will find ways to help you.

 The Escape Artist

 Prisoner Report Number : 212/A/315

 Age : 45

 July 2015: I am driving home at 9.30pm after a 14 hour day at work and my heart is heavy.
 It was another day where I have missed all of the summer sun, only seeing it out of a window but that is not the reason for my sadness.
 Today was my son’s final music recital at University and I wasn’t there.